March 20, 2022, Israel

 My mother's passing is still very recent.
 The kind words of...things will heal in time, are no comfort for me, not at all.
 I do not want to hear that ...things will get better.
 She is not coming back, so how can things get better?
 She is gone from this earth for ever, what comfort can anyone offer?
 How empty and hollow those words of comfort sound.

 I can carry her legacy.
-During the Shiva period volunteers spoke of her big heart, how she not only volunteered, for decades, but how deeply she felt the pain of others.
-Each child who needed help, each immigrant who needed aid, she knew them my them, she knew them by heart.
+During the Shiva/mourning period volunteers spoke of her big heart, how she not only volunteered, for decades, but how deeply she felt the pain of others.
+Each child who needed help, each immigrant who needed aid, she knew them by them, she knew them by heart.
 Their pain became her pain.

 As a Krav Maga instructor I feel the pain of others and try to find the best solutions, in each and every country, for each and every individual.
 The pain connects us.

-I feel the pain deeply now for the dear mother, and she is close to me.
-I yearn to take care of her, to push her wheel chair, to bring her to the hospital, to buy her Zero Coke, or her protein drink, Ensure Plus.
-My house is filled with tissues, toilet paper and all sorts of things I over bought for her, that she should never lack for anything.
+I feel the pain deeply now for my dear mother, and she is close to me.
+I yearn to take care of her, to push her wheelchair, to bring her to the hospital, to buy her Zero Coke, or her protein drink, Ensure Plus.
+My house is filled with tissues, toilet paper and all sorts of things I over-bought for her, that she should never lack for anything.
 If she would say, Moshie, I need more tissues, I could calmly say, Don't worry, Mom, we got plenty.
 We have everything you need.
 We are always overstocked.

 The attempts of others to comfort, when they have not experienced this type of loss, are appreciated but of little help.
 Getting over the pain and returning to "normal" are not options.
 Feeling the pain, living with the pain, growing from the pain and remaining connected through this pain, are the only desirable options.